Aquifer Delineation and Aquifer Materials Mapping

 Improved aquifer boundaries for shallow and buried aquifers must be delineated in the state to enhance aquifer management and protection abilities.
 Existing geology maps, cross sections, test hole and well data, and aerial photography, often times in conjunction with drilling, well installation, water-level measurement, and water sampling, will be used to delineate aquifer boundaries at a scale of 1:100,000.
 The aquifer boundaries will be incorporated into a GIS so they can be integrated with other environmental data sets.

-It shows areas that are underlain by aquifer material.
+Aquifer material maps show areas in the subsurface that contain aquifer materials.
+Subsurface materials that are porous such as sand or gravel, which acts as a reservoir for liquids, are classified as aquifer materials.
 The aquifer materials are categorized by depth intervals consistent with the state's General Water Pollution Control Permit for Concentrated Animal Feeding Operations.
 The map does not show individual aquifers but instead shows the first type and depth of mappable aquifer material to be encountered.

 Why is an Aquifer Materials Map needed?

 - Environmental issues such as source water protection, aquifer contamination, water availability and development, concentrated animal feeding operations, and non-point source pollution require that areas underlain by aquifers be accurately defined.

 - Shallow aquifers in the state are used extensively for drinking water supplies.
 It is necessary to define the boundaries of these aquifers in order to protect these drinking water supplies.

 - South Dakota Codified Law 34A-3A-24 places restrictions on the location of concentrated animal feeding operations.
 Shallow aquifer materials maps are needed to assist in implementing this law.